-Overcoming the negative trends in Ukrainian economy requires an effective decision-making at the state level:
+Overcoming the negative trends in Ukrainian economy requires an effective decisionmaking at the state level:

-- an increase in expenses on the innovative sector financing; - creation of an effective mechanism to support investment and innovation programs; - fiscal promotion of innovation activity; - promotion of the high-tech products' manufacture, support for the export activity of innovation enterprises, etc.
+- an increase in expenses on the innovative sector financing; - creation of an effective mechanism to support investment and innovation programs; - fiscal promotion of innovation activity;

-Ukraine has the potential for developing and introducing innovation:
+• promotion of the high-tech products' manufacture, support for the export activity of innovation enterprises, etc. Ukraine has the potential for developing and introducing innovation: innovations in energy and relief of disasters (Ukraine has a unique experience)

-- innovations in energy and relief of disasters (Ukraine has a unique experience in the liquidation of the aftermath of the Chernobyl disaster); - development and modernization of nuclear power stations into thermonuclear ones can afford to export electricity to other countries; - the use of Ukrainian rich black soil for producing natural, organic food; - the use of processes based on digital technologies; - development of technologies to increase energy efficiency, generation of renewable energy, substitution of hazardous materials and making other materials easier to recycle, etc.
+- sasters (Ukraine has a unique experience in the liquidation of the aftermath of the Chernobyl disaster); - development and modernization of nuclear power stations into thermonuclear ones can afford to export electricity to other countries; - the use of Ukrainian rich black soil for producing natural, organic food; - the use of processes based on digital technologies; - development of technologies to increase energy efficiency, generation of renewable energy, substitution of hazardous materials and making other materials easier to recycle, etc.

 The strategic directions of innovation development in Ukraine must include the main sectors: energy, transportation, agricultural, environmental, IT, medical, nanomaterials and nanotechnology industry.
 The development of science and innovative entrepreneurship will enable Ukraine to create conditions for the realization of the ideas of its researchers.
 The main factors, which attract foreign investors, are the powerful intellectual potential of Ukrainian scientists, programmers and engineers, qualified personnel, a high level of education, the geographic and cultural proximity to Europe.
 Ukrainian industry can be transformed by using high technology.
-Innovation development must be declared as the strategic line of the economic and social development of Ukraine.
-It is possible to create innovative companies on the basis of industrial parks located in the suburbs of industrial regions (Kharkov, Kiev, Lviv, Odessa, and Donetsk).
-In the nearest future these regions may become the world's scientific and educational centres.
+Innovation development must be declared as the strategic line of the economic and social development